WICG/attribution-reporting-api/README.md

 An impression is an anchor tag with special attributes:

-`<a conversiondestination=”[eTLD+1]” impressiondata=”[string]”
+`<a conversiondestination="[eTLD+1]" impressiondata="[string]"
-impressionexpiry=[unsigned long long] reportingorigin=”[origin]”>`
+impressionexpiry=[unsigned long long] reportingorigin="[origin]">`

 Impression attributes:

--   `conversiondestination`: is the intended eTLD+1 destination of the ad click
+-   `conversiondestination`: the intended eTLD+1 destination of the ad click.

--   `impressiondata`: is the event-level data associated with this impression.
-This will be limited to 64 bits of information, [encoded as a hexadecimal string](#metadata-encoding), but the value can vary by UA's that want a higher level of privacy.
+-   `impressiondata`: the event-level data associated with this impression.
+This will be limited to 64 bits of information, [encoded as a hexadecimal string](#metadata-encoding), but the value can vary for browsers that want a higher level of privacy.

 -   `impressionexpiry`: (optional) expiry in milliseconds for when the impression should be deleted.
-Default will be 7 days, with a max value of 30 days.
-The max expiry can also vary by UA.
+Default will be 7 days, with a maximum value of 30 days.
+The maximum expiry can also vary between browsers.

 -   `reportingorigin`: (optional) the desired endpoint that the conversion report for this impression should go to.
 Default will be the top level origin of the page.

 Clicking on an anchor tag that specifies these attributes will log a click impression event to storage if the resulting document being navigated to ends up sharing the conversion destination eTLD+1.
-A clicked impression logs <impressiondata, conversiondestination, reportingorigin, impressionexpiry> to a new browser storage area.
+A clicked impression logs <`impressiondata`, `conversiondestination`, `reportingorigin`, `impressionexpiry`> to a new browser storage area.

-When an impression is logged for <reportingorigin, conversiondestination>, existing impressions matching this pair will be looked up in storage.
+When an impression is logged for <`reportingorigin`, `conversiondestination`>, existing impressions matching this pair will be looked up in storage.
 If the matching impressions have converted at least once (i.e. have scheduled a report), they will be removed from browser storage and will not be eligible for further reporting.
 Any pending conversion reports for these impressions will still be sent.

-An impression will be eligible for reporting if any page on the conversiondestination domain (advertiser site) registers a conversion to the associated reporting origin.
+An impression will be eligible for reporting if any page on the `conversiondestination` domain (advertiser site) registers a conversion to the associated reporting origin.

 ### Publisher Controls for Impression Declaration